 The risk of developing high blood sugar and Type 2 diabetes increases with a family history of diabetes, a sedentary lifestyle, and obesity.
 Prolonged high blood sugar affects the body’s ability to produce insulin, a hormone produced by the pancreas that helps to tap down Type 2 diabetes.
 (Type 1 diabetes is triggered by a problematic autoimmune response that interferes with the body’s ability to produce insulin.)

 How the ADHD Brain Impacts Your Eating Habits

 The link between ADHD and Type 2 diabetes isn’t well established in research, but the relationship makes sense given our neurological understandings of ADHD.
 The ADHD brain craves dopamine stimulation, which is delivered with simple carbs and high-sugar foods.

-Eating disorders, such as anorexia and bulimia, which are four times more common among people with ADHD, can be a precursor to Type 2 diabetes.
+Eating disorders, which are four times more common among people with ADHD, can be a precursor to Type 2 diabetes.
 “I see a lot of patients with prediabetic conditions,” says Roberto Olivardia, Ph.D., a psychologist who specializes in ADHD and eating disorders.
 “Some see me because of weight issues or binge eating disorders.
 ADHD patients have a higher risk of obesity, due to a tendency to eat more—even foods they don’t like—and impulsivity.”